joeberkovitz/qgis-nautical/index.md

 You can edit text and all other attributes of the current selected object in the **Item Properties** panel at any time.

+This is also the point at which you can add special text, markers, lines, etc. that are unique to this layout (as opposed to shared with other layouts).

 #### Export the layout to PDF

 At this point, your chart is ready to export to PDF.
 Most likely it still does